ijeremyg/hello-world/README.md

 # hello-world
-Ideas, snippets, small projects and more
+Ideas, snippets, small projects and more stuff like that